-“Season of the Nightingale “ is a memoir exploring the dynamics of mental illness, suicide, human loss, hope and recovery.
+My personal story exploring the dynamics of mental illness, suicide, hope and recovery.
+By Dina Mulombo

 On my son’s 21st birthday I picked out his coffin.
-It was copper colored.
-It was not extravagant but it was better than a white pine box.
+It was copper colored and it was not extravagant but it was better than a white pine box.
 Earlier that day I was tasked with having to see his dead body on a metal slab and the unthinkable prospect of kissing his bruised face goodbye for the last time.

 This is a narrative of a mother and her child, and the transcendent quality of their relationship.
 But mostly, it is the story of a woman struggling with a new truth that alters her very existence.